richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 }
 ```

-You've nicely documentated it.
+You are proud on yourself: you've nicely documentated the
-You let it test its inputs.
+function and you've let the function test its inputs.
-You also wrote some tests:
+You even wrote some tests, using `testthat`:

 ```
 context("do_magic")